 I mean, come on!
-I practically grew up with horses since my brother was a competitive equestrian athlete and I watched him train all the time.
+I practically grew up with horses.
+My younger brother was a competitive equestrian athlete and I watched him train all the time.
 I love horses.
 But these Icelandic horses really made me feel rejected.
-The one horse who didn't mind having my grubby hand all over its face I met only a couple of days before we had to leave the country.
-I'm sure it only did it out of pity and was laughing at me inside in a horsey manner as I was petting it.
+The one horse who didn’t mind having my grubby hand all over its face I met only a couple of days before the end of our trip.
+I’m sure it only did it out of pity and was laughing at me inside in a horsey manner as I was petting it.

 Next visit to Iceland, I’m totally going to ride one.
 Likely on a sandy beach so it won’t hurt too much when I fall.

 This handsome horse let me pet him/her, likely out of pity:

 These other horses, they all rejected me *sniff*:

 They’re all so freakin’ adorable, though.
 I do miss them.